Phebi-AI/charting-sample-1/README.md

 }
 ```

-## 6. Importing your report definition and custom chart to a project
+## 6. Deploying your report definition and custom chart

 TBD